DarpanD/Customizable-YouTube-Clone/README.md

 3. **Configure API Key**

    **_ option 1 _**
-   -Navigate to src/apikey.js in your project directory.
+   - Navigate to src/apikey.js in your project directory.
-   -Paste the API key into the variable Youtube*API_key inside the single quotation marks.
+   - Paste the API key into the variable Youtube*API_key inside the single quotation marks.
    ![apiKeyHelp](./public/apikeyhelp.png)
-   -Save the file.
+   - Save the file.
    \*\** option 2 \_\*\*

    - Create a `.env` file in the root of the project.